IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 `action := params["action"].(string)`

 We haven't specified an `action` parameter for our function.
 The reason we haven't is because this will be within the payload of the `POST` request that hits this endpoint.
+It is still a parameter, just not one that we need to set.

 Let me explain.